cfe84/plaf/README.md

 Use `--out` (or `-o`) to specify the output folder. **THE CONTENT OF THE OUTPUT FOLDER WILL BE WIPED BEFORE RENDERING, MAKE SURE YOU'RE OK WITH THAT**.

+**Use plaf as server**

+If you want to navigate your content directly without generating a folder, plaf can act as a server.
+Use option `--serve` and connect to http://localhost:8080 (or use option `--port 1234` to specify which port to use ; 8080 is default)

 **Use templates**

 Use your own templates using [handlebars](https://handlebarsjs.com) syntax.
 The content goes into a `content` variable.
 The title goes into a `title` variable.
 [This is an example](https://github.com/cfe84/plaf/blob/master/src/default.handlebars) of what a template looks like: